-- This site’s content can be used freely at institutions beyond Boise State and freely customized to meet those institutions’ unique needs.
+- This site’s content can be used freely at various institutions and freely customized to meet those institutions’ unique needs.

 - It’s just me doing the work.
 No editor.
 No army of grad students writing end-of-chapter problems (sometimes incorrectly).
 No prior editions to build off of.

 - My website is not formally peer-reviewed.